topfreegames/kublai/docs/API.md

 * `gameId`: public ID for the player's game;
 * `publicId`: public ID for the player;
 * `name`: player's name;
-* `metadata`: any player metadata the game wants to store.
+* `metadata`: any player meta-data the game wants to store.

 ### Update Player